 Make a Micro-Needling Treatment Appointment

 Micro-needling (also known as collagen induction therapy) involves the use of fine needles to create hundreds of tiny, invisible puncture wounds in the top layer of skin.
 While this may not sound like the most appealing treatment option, micro-needling can help to dramatically improve the appearance of your skin and prevent the development of blackheads.

 Don’t let blackheads ruin your holidays.
-Contact the Dermatology Clinic to make an appointment is our Wilsonville dermatologist to bring in the New Year looking and feeling your best.
+Contact Valley View Dermatology to make an appointment is our Wilsonville dermatologist to bring in the New Year looking and feeling your best.